ml-unito/minerule/README.md

 1. Launch the odbc utilty for creating datasources:

 		ODBCCreateDataSourceQ4

 2. A window dialog will appear asking you the type of the datasources.
 Choose 'User' and click 'Next'.

 3. Select the first row of the table shown in the new dialog and click 'Next'.

 4. The new dialog will show you a table with some field to be compiled, leave everything untouched except for:

 	a.
-Name: set it to 'test' (this is the name of the datasource)
+Name: set it to the name you want to give to this datasource (in the following we will assume it to be DataSourceName)

 	b.
-Database: set it to 'testdb'
+Database: set it to the name of the database as seen by postgres (in the following we will assume it to be 'DataBaseName')

 	c.
-Username: set it to 'user1'
+Username: set it to a user name recognized by postgres and with enough privileges to work on DataBaseName (in the following we will assume it to be "UserName")

 	d.
-Password: set it to 'pwd'
+Password: set it to the password of UserName

 5. Click 'Finish' to save the configuration.